 I encourage you to read more about dynamic range but simply put, within a single composition, one of your biggest challenges might be keeping the exposure somewhat even enough so there are not extremely bright or extremely dark areas.
 If half your shot is in the shade of a tree and half is filled with bright sunlight, you may be in trouble.
 The dynamic range of your camera may blow-out the highlights and/or crush the darks to the point where there is no detail in these areas.
 A simple rule is to avoid what is referred to as “mixed light.”

-Another solution is to control your light source.
-Now, the sun does not have a dimmer knob, that I know of.
+Another solution to achieving great outdoor lighting is to control your light source.
+Now, the sun does not have a dimmer knob, that we know of.
 Yet, you can use diffusion to cut the intensity of the sun’s light and make the quality of the light softer and evener.
 If you’ve ever passed an exterior television or Hollywood film set, you may have noticed what is called a “butterfly frame” or “overheads.”
 A white cloth or “silk” fixed to a frame positioned between the sun and the subject.

 You may get lucky and have even cloud cover.
 Consistent cloud cover will diffuse the harsh direct light that would otherwise cause deep shadows.
 Sunlight diffused by even cloud cover will most likely completely eliminate shadows, which can be its own problem.
 You may need to bounce light back into your subject’s face.

 CONSISTENT CLOUD COVER WILL DIFFUSE THE HARSH DIRECT LIGHT THAT WOULD OTHERWISE CAUSE DEEP SHADOWS.